Jackets upset state-ranked Prosper for 47-41 victory

-Rockwall athletic officials may need to start handing out blood pressure medicine to all their fans holding a game ticket if the Yellowjackets keep up their frenetic ways following another thriller – this time a 47-41 upset victory over Prosper, which came into Friday’s contest at No. 9 in the Class 6A state rankings.
+Rockwall officials may need to start handing out blood pressure medicine to its fans if the Yellowjackets keep up their frenetic ways following another thriller – this time a 47-41 upset victory over Prosper, which came into Friday’s contest at No. 9 in the Class 6A state rankings.

-Friday’s biggest hero was running back Ashten Emory who scored the game-winning touchdown on a 2-yard run and finished with a stout 201 yards on 30 carries.
+Friday’s biggest hero was running back Ashten Emory who scored the game winning touchdown on a 2-yard run.
+He finished with a stout 201 yards on 30 carries.

 The Yellowjackets (2-1) fell out of the state rankings after last week’s disappointing 60-59 loss at Jesuit Dallas.
 Rockwall was ranked 14th in this week’s SportsDay area poll while Prosper (2-1) occupied the No. 7 spot.

-Prosper responded with back-to-back touchdown plays to claim a 14-7 first-quarter lead; first on a Nathan TenBarge run for 9 yards and later on a 20-yard run from Lathan Latiolais.
+Prosper responded with back-to-back touchdowns to claim a 14-7 first-quarter lead; first on a Nathan TenBarge run of 9 yards and later on a 20-yard run from Lathan Latiolais.
 The Jackets drew within 14-10 late in the opening stanza on a Luke Watkins 35-yard field goal.

-The Eagles stretched their lead to 21-10 early in the second period on another 20-yard touchdown run – this time by Leo Anguiano.
+The Eagles stretched their lead to 21-10 early in the second period on another 20-yard score – this time by Leo Anguiano.
 He would finish the game with 111 yards on 23 totes.

-Rockwall, though, answered with three scores in a row – a 25-yard field goal from Andrew Jackson, a 1-yard touchdown by Marshall and another field goal by Watkins; this one from 29 yards out with just 2 seconds left on the clock – to take a 24-21 lead to the halftime locker room.
+Rockwall answered with three scores in a row – a 25-yard field goal from Andrew Jackson, a 1-yard touchdown run by Marshall and another field goal by Watkins, this one from 29 yards out with just 2 seconds left on the clock – to take a 24-21 lead to the halftime locker room.

 Landyn Locke found Gooch for a 44-yard score but a missed extra point left Rockwall down by a point at 34-33 heading to the final period.

-Prosper would extend its lead to 41-33 early in the final quarter only to see the Jackets score a pair of touchdowns – the first on a 3-yard run by Marshall midway through the period before Emory’s touchdown.
-The game-winning score was set up by a clutch fourth-down-and-10 play with just 36 seconds left on the game clock when Locke connected with Gooch for a 30-yard gain to set Rockwall up with a first and goal at the Eagles’ 6.
+Prosper would extend its lead to 41-33 early in the fourth quarter only to see the Jackets score a pair of touchdowns – the first on a 3-yard run by Marshall midway through the period before Emory’s game winner.
+The score was set up by a clutch fourth-down-and-10 play with just 52 seconds left on the game clock when Locke connected with Gooch for a 30-yard gain to set Rockwall up with a first and goal at the Eagles’ 6.

 The Jackets sealed the victory with a fumble recovery on the ensuing kickoff return.

 The two teams combined for 992 total yards with Rockwall outgaining the Eagles 541-451.
-Locke (12-of-21 passing) and Marshall (6-of-9) each threw for 100-plus yards.
-Parker Williams contributed 79 yards on 13 carries and Gooch finished with two scores and 162 yards on six receptions.
+Locke (12-of-21 passing) and Marshall (6-of-9) each passed for 100-plus yards.
+Parker Williams contributed 79 yards on 13 carries.
+Gooch finished with two scores and 162 yards on six receptions.

 The Jackets host South Grand Prairie next week in a Thursday night affair.
 The Warriors (0-3) are coming off a 49-29 defeat at the hands of Mansfield.
 That’s followed by the rivalry game of the year on Sept.
 22 against Rockwall-Heath.